 - reduced hair density due to the stretching of the scalp

-Doctors no longer consider scalp reduction a viable treatment option in hair restoration.
+Doctors no longer consider scalp reduction as a viable treatment option in hair restoration.
 FUE gives better results that do not lead to linear scarring.
-The versatility of FUE can also address a larger number of challenges with excellent results, and doesn’t risk cosmetic scarring or disfigurement.
+The versatility of FUE can also address a larger number of challenges with excellent results and doesn’t risk cosmetic scarring or disfigurement.

 The patient below experienced many different botched hair surgery repair procedures, including flap surgery.
 He later sought help from Dr. Umar to repair an array of damage caused by his previous surgeries.
 The majority of the disfigurement to the patient’s scalp seemed to come from multiple scalp reductions.
 The patient developed a severe slot formation as a result.

-The Dr.UGraft procedure allowed Dr. Umar to repair the slot deformity—that is, the large bald oval to oblong deformed crown on the top and back of the head—thus concealing the hair loss, and restoring a look of natural crwon hair.
+The Dr.UGraft procedure allowed Dr. Umar to repair the slot deformity—that is, the large bald oval to the oblong deformed crown on the top and back of the head—thus concealing the hair loss, and restoring a look of natural crown hair.

 Tempero-parietal-Occipital Flaps or Hair Flaps

 Doctors have largely abandoned hair flap surgeries due to the new advances in technology.
 Hair restoration by hair flaps involves transplanting hair-bearing flaps from the side of the scalp and rotating them along the thinning or bald area.
 The procedure often leaves: